Inventions and Proprietary Information Agreement (IPIA)

 Minors IPIA (individuals under the age of 18)

-MIT Visitor IPIA (visiting scientists, research affiliates, and visiting students)
+MIT Visitor IPIA (visiting scientists, research affiliates, and visiting graduate students)

 FOR MORE INFORMATION

 It is critical that signers understand the importance and implications of the IPIA.
 The TLO has prepared specific guidance documents for administrators, faculty and staff, and visitors.

 Your role as an administrator is to communicate the IPIA requirement to all persons and to make sure it has been signed.
 Per MIT Policy, the responsibility to collect the IPIA ultimately lies with the DLC.

 Every person who goes through the Atlas New Hire and Atlas New Graduate Student Activities portals is asked to sign the IPIA.
 Once signed via the Atlas application, the IPIA is sent directly to the individual and to the TLO with a notification to the department’s primary HR contact and, as appropriate, Graduate Administrator.
 If your DLC does not use Atlas for its onboarding practices, it is expected that you will incorporate the IPIA into your own orientation program.

 Atlas does not require users to complete the IPIA.
 The TLO relies on DLC Administrative Officers and HR Administrators to ensure compliance.
 Please make sure all new hires and new students complete the IPIA.